FromDarkHell/TheDarknessIIDecompiled/README.md

 ## The Darkness 2 Decompiled

-Decompiled Lua source code for the 2012 game, The Darkness II
+Decompiled Lua / ActionScript 2.0 source code for the 2012 game, The Darkness II

 ### Extraction